Trail in Thane drug racket leads cops to Mamta Kulkarni's husband

-The notorious drug lord is wanted by 6 countries, has been on the run since a year.
-US agency has sought Thane police’s help in tracking him down
+The former actress' husband, Vicky Goswami, is a notorious drug lord, wanted by 6 countries, and has been on the run since a year.
+US agency has sought Thane police's help in tracking him down

 The drug racket uncovered recently by the Thane police just got murkier.
 The trail has led the police to former Bollywood actress Mamta Kulkarni’s husband, Vicky Goswami, a notorious drug lord wanted by the US for running an international narcotics racket.